HerczigA/CMake_C-/README.txt

 early state so there are so many possibilities what I would like to integrate into this in the future.
 But for sure it works!

 To use type this "./build.py -c -b  ".
 However there is a little info for this if you type "./build.py --help".
 Feel free to use.

+Attached an extra cmake tool called raspberry.cmake.
+It is easier to work on a normal pc as host and making cross-compilation.
+If you would like please make a symlink in the tools foolder called "raspberry_sysroot".
+This is what cmake tool will look for.
+I got the important libs from an RPI 3B+ device somewhere to my host computer.
+It is easier to symlink will reference the exact path of the rpi's sysroot.

 Future plan:
 - Adding a simple database for the datas what will be measured.